cburns-mirantis/Peanuts/README.md

 NOTE: /vagrant directory is only available when starting the VM through 'vagrant up'

-Adding styles to the document:
+#Adding styles to the document

 #TODO

 Output json

 Add environment selector

 Deployment how to links

 Handle openoffice page breaks

-switch for screenshotting all nodes instead of summary auto version patch 8 for cli health Check screenshot setup steps for environment
+switch for screenshotting all nodes instead of summary

+auto version

+patch 8 for cli health Check

+screenshot setup steps for environment

 Possibly remove equipment page as the environment nodes screenshot should have it already